-When people find out I am a registered dietitian with degrees in nutrition, they often ask me “How many calories do I need?”
-For years, I struggled to find a good answer.
+When people find out I am a registered dietitian with degrees in nutrition, they often ask “How many calories do I need?”
+I used to struggle for an answer.
 “It depends” seems evasive.
-A generic response such as “between 1600 and 2400 calories for women, 2000 to 3000 for men” is well, generic, and probably not that helpful.
-Now, after dealing with the demons of burnout and exhaustion and bewildering health problems in my own life, I’m more likely to answer “Why?”
+A generic response such as “between 1600 and 2400 calories for women, 2000 to 3000 for men” is well, generic, and probably not helpful.
+Now, after I dealt with demons of burnout and exhaustion and bewildering health problems myself, I’m more likely to answer “Why do you ask?”

-I think that’s a good response.
-Why do you want to attach to an absolute number for a diet, a cleanse, or a twenty-five or thirty-two or fifteen-day challenge?
-Did having a number to shoot for work for you in the past?
+I think the answer to that question is important.
+Why do you want to attach to an absolute number for a diet, a cleanse, or a twenty-five or thirty or fifteen-day challenge?
+Did having a number to shoot for work well in the past?
 For how long did it work?
-What happened after you gave up on that number?
-The reality is that most of us do give up on rigid, restrictive regimes, even if we adopt them with the best of intentions and the firmest of goals.
+What happened after you stopped working toward that number?
+The reality is that most of us give up on rigid, restrictive regimes, even if we adopt them with the best of intentions and the firmest of goals.

-In my opinion, after years as a credentialed health care professional, diets don’t work.
-What works is modifying your environment and adopting daily habits that make the healthy, wholesome choice the easiest choice.
-Any other approach is likely a short term intervention that adds stress and complexity to your already busy life.
+My personal opinions is that diets don’t work.
+What works is changing your environment and building daily habits that make the healthy, wholesome choice the easiest one.
+Any other approach is likely a short term strategy that just adds stress to your already busy life.
 You may get results for a while.
 They probably won’t last.

 I can’t advise how many calories you need without doing a personalized assessment of your medical history, physical activity, and lifestyle and goals.
-However I can tell you simple steps that are likely to improve your health, increase your vigor and enthusiasm, and even help you enjoy life more.
+However I can tell you about simple steps likely to improve your health, increase your sense of wellbeing, and even help you enjoy life more.
 How does that sound?
 Do you want that?
 Effective healthy habits include things like: